 "Where are we going?" she asked curiously.

-Stormer laughed, but shock her head, putting a finger on her lips.
+Stormer laughed, then she shook her head, putting a finger on her lips.

 "It's a surprise."
 She told her and went out of the room, returning a minute or so later with Gabrielle's newly cleaned dress and Gabrielle walked to the main bathroom to get dressed.
 When she came back, Stormer helped her wash the empty cereal bowl and pulled her keys from her pocket.